libis/workflow/README.md

 will be able to execute the tasks in proper order on all the WorkItems supplied/collected.
 Each task can be implemented with code to run or simply contain a list of child tasks.

-One task is predefined:
-::Libis::Workflow::Tasks::Analyzer - analyzes the workflow run and summarizes the results.
-It is always included as the last task by the workflow unless you supply a closing task called 'Analyzer' yourself.

 The whole ingester workflow is configured by a Singleton object ::Libis::Workflow::Config which contains settings for logging and paths where tasks and workitems can be found.